fyblo/spid-cie-button/README.md

 # spid-cie-button

-Minimal component to support SPID and CIE login buttons according to Italian government's standards.
+Minimal component to support SPID and CIE login buttons according to the Italian government's standards.

 This project is inspired by [italia/spid-sp-access-button](https://github.com/italia/spid-sp-access-button), with a few key differences: